-We note that share price performance has been very weak since 2021 on the back of higher losses in the DTC [Direct-to-Consumer] business (Disney+, Hulu) and a stalling number of subscribers in this segment.
-For the market, this division is the focus as Disney has lagged Netflix to invest in DTC, while linear TV [subscriptions] declined by 6% [during 2023].
+We note that share price performance has been very weak since 2021 on the back of higher losses in the DTC [Direct-to-Consumer] business (Disney+, Hulu) and a stalling number

 As interest rates went up, free cash flow generation and profitability [came] under high scrutiny, and deleveraging [became] an important topic following the [debt-heavy] acquisition of Twenty-First Century Fox.
 Investors are sceptical that the current management will be able to compete against Netflix and reduce losses/enhance profitability.
 For a year, the management refocused its strategy by implementing a \$7 billion cost-cutting programme, designed to turn the DTC business positive by the end of 2024.
 This began to pay off but one might wonder if it was just a 'show-me' story to counter [the involvement of hedge fund manager] Nelson Peltz.
 As such, we need to see more and for a longer period before assessing the efforts of this management.
 We also note that under Bob Iger's first mandate, Disney [generated strong profits and high growth, with the] shares meaningfully outperforming the broader market.